KaiKustermann/Quizzit-ModulSmartHomePraktikum/README.md

 ## Testing Websocket

 Can use this lovely page here: https://websocketking.com/ and connect to `ws://localhost:8080/ws`.
+Some examples for valid JSONs are listed below, for all possible event, view the [api specification](https://gitlab.mi.hdm-stuttgart.de/quizzit/backend-server/-/blob/main/api/websocket-asyncapi.yaml).

 ### Submit a generic confirm